nychealth/covid-vaccine-data/Readme.md

 ### Citywide Immunization Registry and Reporting:

 Since 1996, the CIR has been used as a database of patient immunization records submitted by NYC health care providers.
 It is accessible to authorized health care providers, schools, individuals and agencies concerned with public health to help ensure that NYC residents receive all recommended immunizations.
-NYC health care providers report immunizations to the CIR as required by New York State (NYS) Public Health Law and the NYC Health Code.
-Pediatric providers are required to report all immunizations administered to children 0-18 years, but prior to the COVID-19 immunization campaign, the reporting of adult immunizations required consent.
-The consent requirement was suspended by the [Governor’s executive order](https://www.governor.ny.gov/news/no-20282-continuing-temporary-suspension-and-modification-laws-relating-disaster-emergency) and the [Health Commissioner's order (PDF)](https://www1.nyc.gov/assets/doh/downloads/pdf/covid/covid-19-vaccine-reporting-order.pdf) on December 14, 2020.
-The orders require providers to report COVID-19, flu, and all other vaccinations administered to adults to the CIR.
-Immunization data are submitted to the CIR through [electronic health record systems](https://www1.nyc.gov/site/doh/providers/reporting-and-services/cir-how-to-report.page#electronic) or through the [CIR’s Online Registry](https://www1.nyc.gov/site/doh/providers/reporting-and-services/citywide-immunization-registry-cir.page).
+NYC health care providers report immunizations to the CIR as mandated by New York State (NYS) Public Health Law and the NYC Health Code.
+Pediatric providers are required to report all immunizations administered to children 0-18 years.
+Reporting adult immunizations requires consent.
+However, from December 14, 2020 to June 26, 2021, the consent requirement was suspended by the [Governor’s executive order](https://www.governor.ny.gov/news/no-20282-continuing-temporary-suspension-and-modification-laws-relating-disaster-emergency) and the [Health Commissioner's order (PDF)](https://www1.nyc.gov/assets/doh/downloads/pdf/covid/covid-19-vaccine-reporting-order.pdf).
+These orders required providers to report COVID-19, flu and all other vaccinations administered to adults to the CIR.

+Currently, reporting adult immunizations requires patient consent.
+Immunization data are submitted to the CIR through electronic health record systems or through the [CIR’s Online Registry](https://www1.nyc.gov/site/doh/providers/reporting-and-services/citywide-immunization-registry-cir.page).

 ### Reporting Timing: